iannn/SalvageCalculator1/README.md

 Savings from salvaging not done yet.
 Forge promotions not included yet either.
 Refactor to merge item drop rates into a mega dictionary for salvage type should also be done.
+Should split the print up a bit to do math, print, decision.
+Allows for more flexibility and selective printing

 calc_unid needs a complete rework.